ProctorEdu

 They shouldn't stress too much if they don't perform well on one test.
 Instead, students should learn from the mistakes that they made and move on.
 Talk to students to understand the problems they face that are driving anxiety and stress.

-Use Different Strategies to Reduce Anxiety
+Use Different Strategies to Combat Anxiety

 Teachers should encourage their students to try out some mindfulness techniques to release their tension and stress.
 Also, discuss and develop some coping skills with students before the exams.
 This way, they can use those skills to deal with the anxiety acting up during the test and focus on their paper.
+Additionally, encouraging students to develop time management skills can help in reducing test anxiety.

 Help Them Learn Some Test-Taking Strategies